 Cifas is supported by Cocof, FWB and Actiris.

-Feral is supported by the City of Brussels and WBI.
+Feral is supported by the City of Brussels.